-- 3. Section 25(c) promotes the statutory policy of finality of arbitration awards.
-Potential liability for the opposing parties post-award litigation expenditures will tend to discourage all but the most meritorious challenges or stubborn parties.
-If a party prevails in a contested judicial proceeding over an arbitration award, Section 25(c) allows the court discretion to award attorney's fees and litigation expenses.
+3. Section 25(c) promotes the statutory policy of finality of arbitration awards by adding a provision for recovery of reasonable attorney's fees and reasonable expenses of litigation to prevailing parties in contested judicial actions to confirm, vacate, modify or correct an award.
+Potential liability for the opposing parties' post-award litigation expenditures will tend to discourage all but the most meritorious challenges of arbitration awards.
+If a party prevails in a contested judicial proceeding over an arbitration award, section 25(c) allows the court discretion to award attorney's fees and litigation expenses.
 Blitz v.
 Bath Isaac Adas Israel Congregation, 352 Md.
-31 (1998) (court under UAA permits award of attorney's fees in both the trial and appeal of an action to confirm and enforce an arbitration award against party who refused to comply with it). - 4.
-The right to recover post-award litigation expenses does not apply if a party's resistance to the award is entirely passive but only where there is "a contested judicial proceeding."
+31, 720 A.2d 912 (1998) (permitting award of attorney's fees in both the trial and appeal of an action to confirm and enforce an arbitration award against party who refused to comply with it).

+4. The right to recover post-award litigation expenses does not apply if a party's resistance to the award is entirely passive but only where there is "a contested judicial proceeding."
 The situation of an uncontested judicial proceeding, e.g., to confirm an arbitration award, will most often occur when a party simply cannot pay an amount awarded.
 If a party lacks the ability to comply with the award and does not resist a motion to confirm the award, the subsection does not impose further liability for the prevailing party's fees and expenses.
 These expenditures should be nominal in a situation in which a motion to confirm is made but not opposed.
-This is consistent with the general policy of most States, which do not allow a prevailing party to recover legal fees and most expenses associated with executing a judgment. - 5.
-A court has discretion under Section 25(c) to award fees.
-Courts acting under similar language in fee-shifting statutes have not been reluctant to exercise their discretion to take equitable considerations into account. - 6.
-Section 25(c) is a default rule only because it is waivable under Section 4(a).
+This is consistent with the general policy of most states, which does not allow a prevailing party to recover legal fees and most expenses associated with executing a judgment.

+5. A court has discretion to award fees under section 25(c).
+Courts acting under similar language in fee-shifting statutes have not been reluctant to exercise their discretion to take equitable considerations into account.

+6. Section 25(c) is a default rule only because it is waivable under section 4(a).
 If the parties wish to contract for a different rule, they remain free to do so.